Conducting Rural Health Research, Needs Assessment, and Program Evaluation

 Who does rural health research?

-The Office of Rural Health Policy (ORHP) funds rural health research centers to study issues of current, national concern related to rural health.
-The Rural Health Research Gateway lists current ORHP-funded centers, as well as the research projects and findings underway and completed.
+The Federal Office of Rural Health Policy (FORHP) funds rural health research centers to study issues of current, national concern related to rural health.
+The Rural Health Research Gateway lists current FORHP-funded centers, as well as the research projects and findings underway and completed.
 It also lists a number of previously funded rural health research centers and their work.

 Health services researchers at other organizations also study rural health issues.
 Some of these researchers work at academic centers focused specifically on rural health.
 Others may be part of an academic department, research organization, or other group that has another primary focus, such as nutrition or healthcare workforce, and includes "rural" as an aspect of their research because it relates to their primary field.